bbauska/Anti-Project2025/anti.md

 Should the BAB continue to exist and potentially disintermediate the private financing sector, it must maintain underwriting discipline and continue best practices of requiring rigorous financial modeling and cushion for repayment of loans in a variety of economic scenarios.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended BAB should ensure loan borrowers remain liable to ensure all funding is repaid no matter the economic circumstances. “l The BAB should ensure that these loans do not become grants in another form by maintaining the requirement that all project borrowers be rated at least investment grade by the major ratings agencies and that project sponsors remain liable to ensure that all financing is repaid, even in periods of financial stress and economic downturns.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+<p>Project 2025 recommended BAB should ensure loan borrowers remain liable to ensure all funding
+is repaid no matter the economic circumstances. “l The BAB should ensure that these loans do not become grants in another form by maintaining the requirement that all project borrowers be rated at least investment grade by the major ratings agencies and that project sponsors remain liable to ensure that all financing is repaid, even in periods of financial stress and economic downturns.”
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Regulations</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 pushed for the return of the Trump administration’s “rule on rules” approach to regulations.
+<p>Project 2025 pushed for the return of the Trump administration’s “rule on rules” approach to
+regulations.
 “DOT would also reduce unnecessary burdens by returning to the Trump Administration’s ‘rule on rules’ approach to regulations, implemented in late 2019 as RIN 2105-AE84.4 This rule strengthened the Administration’s effort to remove outdated regulations, find cost-saving reforms, and clarify that guidance documents are in fact guidance rather than mandatory impositions.
 The Biden Administration unwisely moved away from this reform, and the next Administration should revive it without delay.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Safety</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 recommended NHTSA update vehicle standards and publish performance-based rules for automated vehicles.
+<p>Project 2025 recommended NHTSA update vehicle standards and publish performance-based
+rules for automated vehicles.
 “NHTSA should work to remove regulatory barriers by focusing on updating vehicle standards as well as publishing performance-based rules for the operations of automated vehicles (AVs).”
-[Department of Transportation, Project 2025, accessed 6/24/24] Project 2025 called for the reversal of the DOT policy that mandates data collection and publication through a Standing General Order for automated vehicles.
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called for the reversal of the DOT policy that mandates data collection and
+publication through a Standing General Order for automated vehicles.
 “From a nonregulatory point of view, DOT has pivoted from a successful focus on the voluntary sharing of data to improve safety outcomes to adoption of a more compulsory and antagonistic approach to mandating data collection and publication through a Standing General Order related to automated vehicles.
 This needs to be reversed.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>EVs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 argued the Biden administration’s push for increasing EV sales would work against national security interests, make the U.S. more dependent on China, and increase the vulnerability of the country’s power grid.
+<p>Project 2025 argued the Biden administration’s push for increasing EV sales would work against
+national security interests, make the U.S. more dependent on China, and increase the vulnerability of the country’s power grid.
 “In addition, the Biden Administration’s efforts to accelerate EV sales by regulatory fiat work against the national security interests of the United States in contravention of